DavidColson/UnrealInk/README.md

 It's very similar to the blueprints here as well.
 Load a story asset file, call `UStory::NewStory();` and then all existing function calls are basically the same as in the Inkle library, with a couple of exceptions (variadic functions).
 I will provide an example of this soon.
 For now take a look at the `Story.h` file for a list of possible function calls.

+# How does it work?

+It works by embedding the Mono runtime directly into the plugin in Unreal, and then has a special C# assembly called InkGlue, which marshalls data and function calls between C# and C++ to lessen the amount of complicated binding code present in C++.
+It requires linking with mono, and since I've only got a windows PC currently I've provided the windows mono library.
+Theoretically it'll work fine on Mac, you just need to link the mono-sgen dynlib.

 # Notable Problems

 This plugin isn't complete and there are some lacking features and/or problems, so be aware of them